-Job training and higher education are at the center of governors’ economic development agenda.
-Growing small businesses, expanding existing industries and attracting new companies all depend on the qualifications of a state’s workforce.
+Workforce development and postsecondary education are at the center of governors’ economic development agenda.
+Growing small businesses, expanding existing industries, attracting new companies and future-proofing state economies all depend on developing the talent of each state’s current and future workforce.

-The state-federal partnership on job training and higher education has been critical to ensure that all Americans, including low-income and middle-class families, are equipped to compete in the high-demand economy.
+The state-federal partnership on workforce development and postsecondary education has been critical to ensure that all Americans, including low-income and middle-class families, are equipped to compete in the high-demand economy.
 Federal job training and higher education programs should focus on meeting the needs of a high-demand workforce– providing governors opportunities to train citizens for 21st century careers while providing businesses with a qualified workforce.
 Federal policy should support state efforts to increase affordability, accountability and innovation and align education, workforce and economic development initiatives.

 - Consult governors – the leaders of each state’s workforce and talent development system – throughout the development and administration of federal workforce and job training programs.